mbougarne/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 3.0.md

 type T05 = unknown & unknown; // unknown
 type T06 = unknown & any; // any

-// In a union an unknown absorbs everything
+// In a union an unknown absorbs everything but any

 type T10 = unknown | null; // unknown
 type T11 = unknown | undefined; // unknown